Telemedica logo

 The VASRD is a list of diagnostic codes for every condition the VA rates.
 Listed with the codes are the symptoms of each condition and their respective rating percentage.

 The percentage the VA awards a disability depends on how negatively the symptoms affect your life.
-The more debilitating your symptoms, the higher your rating.
+The more debilitating your sleep apnea symptoms, the higher your rating.

 • A Sleep Apnea Nexus Letter is a statement from a medical professional that can help a veteran establish service connection.

-• The VA doesn’t require nexus letters, but they can help your claim.
+• The VA doesn’t require nexus letters, but they can help strengthen your claim.

 • The VA rates sleep apnea at 0%, 30%, 50%, or 100%.